-Table 1: A table displaying the saturation currents for each of the wavelengths of light tested.
+Table 1: The saturation currents for each of the wavelengths of light tested.
 A pattern emerges of shorter wavelengths of light yielding higher currents.
 This leads us to the conclusion that the energy of a photon does not depend on the brightness of the light, but rather its frequency and wavelength.

-Table 1 displays the saturation currents for each of the wavelengths of light tested.
+Table 1 shows the saturation currents for each of the wavelengths of light tested.
 As we saw in Figure 4, the same pattern emerges of shorter wavelengths of light yielding higher currents.
 This leads us to the conclusion that the energy of a photon does not depend on the brightness of the light, but rather its frequency and wavelength.
 We believe we can say this with confidence because we controlled for the intensity of emitted light from our mercury lamp by shutting out external sources of light and by allowing the mercury lamp to be fully warmed up before we started gathering data.
 Essentially, because we controlled for the intensity of light emitted from our light source, we can say that either the lamp emits light of shorter wavelengths at higher intensities and that is what causes the trend in our data, or the energy of a photon depends on its wavelength and not on the intensity of the light.

 Figure 7: A graph displaying the spectral intensity of a mercury lamp.
 Note that although mercury lamps emit light of shorter wavelengths at greater intensities in general, we found that 405nm light has more energy than that of 436nm light.